Derek Ali

-Derek Ali (born November 1, 1989), better known by his moniker MixedByAli, is an American mixing engineer.
-His career began in Los Angeles in the late 2000s recording and mixing for Top Dawg Entertainment artists Kendrick Lamar, Jay Rock, SZA and more recently Bas, Nipsey Hussle, Snoop Dogg and many others.
+Derek Ali (born November 1, 1989), known professionally as MixedByAli, is an American mixing engineer.
+His career started in Los Angeles in the late-2000s, where he began recording and mixing for artists under Top Dawg Entertainment.
+He initially started collaborating with other artists from the Top Dawg Entertainment roster, including Schoolboy Q, Kendrick Lamar, Jay Rock, and SZA.
+Over time, he broadened his portfolio by working with other prominent artists such as Bas, Nipsey Hussle, Snoop Dogg, and many more.

 In 2018, he invented an online mixing program and community for mixing engineers called EngineEars which is aimed at teaching upcoming engineers techniques that will improve the quality of mixes they create and provide a world class mixing access to artists remotely.

 Technique

 Ali mixes "in the box" (without the use of analog gear) when working with certain audio effects, such as vocals.
 However, he credits a mixing console for his "crispiness".
 About using hardware, Ali says: "If you have the gear, I suggest you use it.
 How I look at this way of mixing is I feel like you're inside the computer."

 About 80% of his time spent mixing is in mono, which is a method he learned from Dr. Dre.